andykitchen/andykitchen.github.io/_posts/2020-05-13-programming-advice.md

 The bare essence is "solving problems using computers", We are not producing computer code for its own sake.
-Generally if you can solve the same problem will less code this is good.
+Generally if you can solve the same problem with less code this is good.

 Famous quote: